Best 12V and 24V Lithium Trolling Motor Batteries

 - parallel and serial connections: while AGM/Gel-cell batteries may easily be connected in parallel and series in order to make battery packs with larger capacity/voltage (with the same battery model from the same manufacturer, preferably from the same batch is highly recommended), lithium batteries may be connected in series or parallel only if explicitly permitted by their manufacturer - connecting non-supported batteries in parallel and/or series may cause BMSs to malfunction, shutting off the batteries - and that is the best-case scenario!
 Again, read the instructions of your batteries and act according to the manufacturer's recommendations.

-For short, lithium batteries cost initially more, and should be used and recharged only as intended by their manufacturer, but they offer much better performances and weight savings.
+For short, lithium batteries initially cost more, and should be used and recharged only as intended by their manufacturer, but they offer much better performances and weight savings.

 Electric Trolling Motors Power Requirements